 Preparing the turkey leg for roasting takes less than 15 minutes.
-OK, it needs quite a while in the oven, but there is nothing you have to do during this time, except taking care of the other dishes you want to serve.
+OK, it needs quite a while in the oven, but there is nothing you have to do during this time except take care of the other dishes you want to serve.

 Turkey Leg Recipe

-And many other recipes using the breast of the turkey, something like this roasted turkey breast or turkey rolls, recipes using the wings and the neck, for instance turkey stock or bone broth for soups and many more.
+And many other recipes use the breast of the turkey, something as this Dutch Oven Turkey Breast or Turkey Roulades, recipes for Baked Turkey Wings, or recipes using the neck, for instance, turkey stock or bone broth for soups, and many more.

 How to slow-cooked turkey in the oven?

 I like cooking meat in the oven at a low temperature.
-The danger of overcooking the meat when slow cooking it is low, the work involved minimal, you just need to know exactly when you want to eat and take care to put the meat in the oven soon enough.
+The danger of overcooking the meat when slow cooking is low, and the work involved is minimal; you just need to know exactly when you want to eat and take care to put the meat in the oven soon enough.

-That makes this dish such a great fit for the Christmas dinner or lunch.
-Not much hassle, the preparations are done in less than 15 minutes and 3 ½ – 4 hours later, you have a delicious meal on the table.
+That makes this dish such a great fit for Christmas dinner or lunch.
+Not much hassle, the preparations are done in less than 15 minutes, and 3 ½ – 4 hours later, you have a delicious meal on the table.

-The only thing that will drive you crazy is the smell that will start filling the house about one hour after you shoved your bird in the oven…
+The only thing that will drive you crazy is the smell that will start filling the house about one hour after you shove your bird in the oven...

-- Cut it around the joint, if necessary, just to be able to push it a little and fit it in the cooking dish.
-If your Dutch oven (or similar pot) is large enough, you don’t have to do that.
+- Prepare the meat: Clean and dry it.
+Cut it around the joint, if necessary, just to be able to push it a little and fit it in the cooking dish.
+If your Dutch oven (or similar pot) is large enough, you don't have to do that.

-- Place them and the bay leaves in the pot around the turkey leg.
+- Assemble the dish: Place the vegetables and bay leaves in the pot.
 Pour the stock around, taking care not to wash away the mustard.

-- Place the dish in the cold oven, turn the temperature to 150 degrees Celsius/ 300 degrees Fahrenheit.
-Cook for 3 ½ to 4 hours until the skin is crisp and the meat very very tender.
+- Slow-cook in the oven: Place the dish in the cold oven, and turn the temperature to 150 degrees Celsius/ 300 degrees Fahrenheit.
+Cook for 3 ½ to 4 hours until the skin is crisp and the meat very, very tender.

-- Remove the turkey leg from the pot and place it on a warmed plate, cover it loosely with aluminum foil, and let rest while you make the sauce.
+- Rest the leg: Remove the turkey leg from the pot and place it on a warmed plate; cover it loosely with aluminum foil, and let rest while you make the sauce.